wlzywang/skill-scan-api/README.md

-# Skill Safety
+# SkillScan

 **Security scanner for Claude Code skills.** Scan any skill before you install it — get a structured safety report with MITRE ATT&CK-mapped findings, a clear verdict, and a plain-English summary.

 > Claude Code skills are powerful — but installing one means running someone else's code on your machine.
-Skill Safety tells you what a skill does before you trust it.
+SkillScan tells you what a skill does before you trust it.

 ---

-## Why Skill Safety?
+## Why SkillScan?

 - **Fast** — 143 static rules run in milliseconds, no waiting
 - **Comprehensive** — covers 106 MITRE ATT&CK techniques across 15 attack categories